Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Methods

 \subsection{Core academic documents}

 This is the set of documents that we used in the evaluation of clustering effectiveness, and each network has a different subset of these documents depending on the data available for each external source.
 We selected all Web of Science documents from the CWTS local database published between the years 2016 and 2019 that have a PubMed id (which is necessary to have MeSH terms) and that have a noun phrase in the title or abstract sections.
-The latter condition was added to have high quality text similarity networks, and the noun phrases were identified using the method developed by Waltman and van Eck \cite{https://doi.org/10.1002/asi.22748}.
+The latter condition was added to have high quality text similarity networks, and the noun phrases were identified using the method developed by Waltman and van Eck \cite{waltman2012new}.
 We chose this range of years so as to have enough connections between the documents and the external source elements, especially with patents because they take multiple years to accumulate, and also because in these years Twitter became popular for sharing academic documents while not being the years of the Coronavirus pandemic.
-The external source elements are not limited to this period and instead go up to the year 2023.
-For example, a patent published in 2023 may cite a document from 2019.
-The time gap between social media posts and the documents they link to tends to be shorter than for other sources.
+The external source elements are not limited by this time period.
 In total, our core set contains 4,142,511 documents.